Johannesburg to Cape Town: A 3-week itinerary for South Africa

 Some of the highlights in Wilderness included canoeing the Touw River, hiking along the Giant Kingfisher Trail, going in search of waterfalls, and following the train tracks out to Kaaiman’s Grotto.
 There’s a magic in this place that pulls you in and makes it very difficult for you to ever want to leave.

-Where I stayed:
+Where I stayed in Wilderness

 During my visit to Wilderness, I stayed at Wild Farm.
 This old dairy farm turned hostel was located on a hilltop and it boasted some incredible views of the beach below.
 Sam and I got a rustic log cabin complete with an en-suite bathroom and a piping hot shower – who says you have to rough it in Wilderness?
-My favourite thing about staying in this hotels were the nightly communal dinners.
+My favourite thing about staying in this hotel was the nightly communal dinners.
 If you happen to be there when they have a braai, you’re in for a real treat!

 Table Mountain as seen from the V&A Waterfront in Cape Town, South Africa